evanshortiss/rhte-2019-hackathon-on-rhmi/data/losangeles-api-data/README.md

 ## Traffic/Parking Sample Data

-This demo uses data scraped for the LA City APIs for traffic and parking.
+This hackathon uses data scraped for the LA City APIs for traffic and parking.
+Our PostgreSQL database setup uses this data.

 ## Explanation of File Names